M1 Junction 19 Improvement Scheme

 What is happening?

-We are proposing to improve junction 19 of the M1 motorway and related sections of the M6 motorway and A14 trunk road within the counties of Leicestershire and Northamptonshire.
+We are improving junction 19 of the M1 motorway and related sections of the M6 motorway and A14 trunk road.

-Please note: Work to replace Catthorpe Viaduct was completed in March 2012.
-This is a separate maintenance project and was not the commencement of the M1 Junction 19 Improvement scheme.
+Please note: work to replace Catthorpe Viaduct was completed in March 2012.
+This was a separate maintenance project and was not the commencement of the M1 junction 19 improvement scheme.

 When and where is this happening?

-The junction between the M1, M6 and A14 is important for north/south and east/west traffic movements across the UK.
+Work is taking place on the junction between the M1, M6 and A14 within the counties of Leicestershire and Northamptonshire.
+This junction is important for north/south and east/west traffic movements across the UK.
 The M6/A14 route is also part of the Ireland UK Benelux Trans-European network.

 Why is this happening and what will it cost?